Indonesia says Papua separatists suspected of killing at least 24 workers

 Aidi said that one of the workers appeared to have taken a photograph which angered the group and sparked the killings.

-Some Papuans regard Dec.
-1 as their independence day from Dutch colonial rule, raising a banned separatist flag and holding rallies.
+"We're shocked and saddened to hear the media reports this morning," the minister told reporters in Jakarta.

-At the weekend, police detained more than 500 Papuans staging rallies to commemorate what they view as the 57th anniversary of Papua's independence in several cities across Indonesia, including 233 students in Indonesia's second-biggest city of Surabaya, according to media site Tempo.com.
+The employees of state-owned contractor Istaka Karya were building bridges and roads as part of efforts to boost infrastructure in the impoverished region, he said.

-Aidi said the bodies of the construction workers were believed to be near the bridge they were building.
+At the weekend, police detained more than 500 activists - including an Australian - staging rallies to commemorate what they view as the 57th anniversary of Papua's independence in several cities across Indonesia, including 233 students in Indonesia's second-biggest city of Surabaya, according to media site Tempo.com.

 While separatists have often been blamed for carrying out attacks, Indonesia's human rights commission has also urged President Widodo to end rights violations by security forces in Papua, an area where access by foreign media has often been restricted.